ksun4176/Gubii/sql_database/README.md

    - DB_HOST: `localhost`
    - DB_PORT: `<local-port-you-connect-to>`
 4. Update the database schema using `npm run migrate`
+5. If your database does not autopopulate with data, run `npx prisma db seed`
-5. Close the ssh tunnel by killing the process listening to the port
+6. Close the ssh tunnel by killing the process listening to the port

 ## Technical Details
 This executable is built in Node.js.